 GOTAFE entry requirements

-Before being accepted into the course applicants:
+Before being accepted into this course applicants must:

 • Complete a Basic Key Skills Builder (BKSB) online test to ensure the required literacy & numeracy levels for the course are met.